lifepointchurch/lifepoint.github.io/upward/volleyball/index.md

 ### Spring Volleyball League 2025

-<a class="upward-register-btn" href="https://registration.upward.org/UPW87815">REGISTER NOW</a>

 **About:** Players will practice 1x each week (mainly Tuesdays and Wednesdays).
 Games will be played on Saturdays.
 See important dates listed below.

 **Fees:** Grades 5th-8th $125  - Includes: 2 clinics, 5 games, 1 playoff/tournament; a long-sleeved jersey (girl/women) OR a short-sleeved jersey (boy/men) and volleyball.
 Non-refundable

 **Coaches Needed:** Head Coaches (only) are eligible for a player discount.
-Please reach out to Vanessa at (209) 327-4838 prior to registering.  _NOTE:_ Mandatory Coach skills training / meeting will be held March 8, 2025 following the player clinic at 3pm.
+Please reach out to Vanessa at (209) 327-4838 prior to registering.  _NOTE:_ Mandatory Coach skills training / meeting will be held March 1, 2025 following the player clinic at 1:15pm.

 **MARCH 1 CLINIC**<br>
 5th-6th Grade (A-K): 9:00am-10:00am<br>